Richard Turner FdSc MBACP MSET

 During my counselling training, I completed 100 placement hours at MacMillan Cancer Support.
 Following my training, I studied a PGCE and lectured in counselling and mental health awareness at Riverside College, Widnes for two years.

-I'm currently running 'to think again,' my specialist training and support service for people recovering from coercive controlling relationships or cults.
-I also deliver training courses about cults, raising awareness about this abuse.
+I'm currently running 'to think again,' my specialist training and support service for people recovering from coercive controlling relationships and abuse.
+I also deliver training courses about cults and other controlling systems, raising awareness about this abuse.

 Prior to training as a counsellor, I worked as a caseworker for a government-funded charity supporting victims of human trafficking and over the course of four years supported 56 clients.
 As part of this role, I supported clients getting access to medical care, psychological support and ensured their practical needs were met.